-Syliva White, resident at Bank house “Moving house is always going to be traumatic but the constant care and friendship of yourself and the rest of your staff, has been unbelieveable, making the move easy and problem free.
-From sending ‘handymen’ to help, to supplying meals at no less than a moment notice for our carer’s – nothing seems to be ‘too much trouble!’
+Sylvia White, resident at Bankhouse “Moving house is always going to be traumatic but the staff have been unbelievable, making the move easy and problem free.
+From sending ‘handymen’ to help, to supplying meals at no less than a moment’s notice – nothing seems to be ‘too much trouble!’

 John, 67, lives at Lorenco House.
 He says: “It was an absolute relief to come here, I was living alone in sheltered housing and had problems with a noisy neighbour.
 Now I know any time I need to I can go to the office and get support from the staff.”
 John is very independent but has glaucoma, causing limited vision.
 He misses being able to travel on the rail and tube network but he is looking forward to meeting all the new residents due to move in.”